-- The list of candidates and their biographies is being posted on our website and announced in our newsletter, so that our voters can cast informed ballots.
+- The list of candidates and their biographies is posted below so that members can cast informed ballots.

-- We will send each member of the SVTC an email containing a link for voting (please note that each email and link is individually generated and can only be used once), using a company called SurveyMonkey.
-Look for this email to arrive in your inbox around May 4, 2013.
-Each link will be active until May 21, 2013.
+- Each member of the SVTC will be sent an email containing a link for voting (please note that each email and link is individually generated and can only be used once).
+Look for this email to arrive in your inbox on May 15, 2017.
+Each link will be active until May 23, 2017.

 - Each member, whether individual or corporate, receives one vote per membership.

-- On May 23rd we will have our Annual Meeting (combined with a luncheon, open to all) and any SVTC member who did not vote electronically can then vote in person.
+- On May 25, 2017 we will have our Annual Meeting (combined with a luncheon, open to all) and any SVTC member who did not vote electronically can then vote in person.
 (RSVP for the May 25 Annual Meeting/May luncheon to get a pre-printed nametag)

 A 1999 graduate from James Madison University in Media Arts & Design and English, after college Joey worked in broadcast TV including production, news direction, and managing creative services.